mpv-player/mpv/DOCS/man/ao.rst

     ``speed``
         Simulated audio playback speed as a multiplier.
 Usually, a real audio device will not go exactly as fast as the system clock.
-It will deviate just a little, and this option helps simulating this.
+It will deviate just a little, and this option helps to simulate this.

     ``latency``
         Simulated device latency.
 This is additional to EOF.